 14% of basic salary

-Paid entirely by the government
+Fully funded by the government

 Inflation Protection

-Yes, adjusted by AICPI-IW
+Yes, adjusted based on AICPI-IW (inflation index)

-No automatic adjustment
+No automatic inflation adjustment

-Yes, through DA hikes
+Yes, through Dearness Allowance (DA) hikes

 Family Pension

-60% of employee’s pension
+60% of the employee’s pension

-Based on accumulated corpus and annuity plan
+Based on the accumulated corpus and annuity plan

-Continues to family after retiree’s death
+Continues to the family after the retiree’s death

 Minimum Pension

-₹10,000/month (10+ years of service)
+₹10,000/month (for 10+ years of service)

-No fixed minimum, it depends on investments
+No fixed minimum; depends on investment performance

 No specific minimum pension amount